 A number of general induction programmes are available to new staff:

-- 'Induction for new staff' is an online introduction to the University provided by the Oxford Learning Institute.
+- 'Induction for new staff' is an online introduction to the University provided by the People and Organisational Development team.
 Registration stays active for a year so you can complete the course in stages while you settle into your new job.

 - 'Breakfast at IT Services' is a termly event run by Oxford University IT Services to introduce new members of staff to its services and facilities.